 \section{Discussion and conclusion}

 Amplitude-domain VPM is influenced by both read noise (Gaussian blurring) and quanta exposure (Poisson weighting across adjacent peaks).
-From this perspective, VPM is fundamentally a circular modulation statistic: once the integer photoelectron lattice is quotiented out, the native space of the metric is the unit circle rather than the real-valued amplitude domain.
-The phase mapping introduced here removes the integer photoelectron count exactly, producing a wrapped Gaussian whose distribution depends only on the read noise parameter $\sigma$.
-This yields an exposure-invariant phase-space VPM with a closed-form theta ratio and an explicit inverse mapping $\sigma(\mathrm{VPM}_\varphi)$ expressible using elliptic integrals.
+From the perspective of this note, VPM is fundamentally a circular modulation metric: once the integer electron lattice is quotiented out, the native space of the metric is the unit circle rather than the real-valued amplitude domain.
+The phase mapping introduced here removes the integer electron count exactly, producing a wrapped Gaussian whose distribution depends only on the read noise parameter $\sigma$.
+This yields an exposure-invariant phase-space VPM with a closed-form theta ratio and an explicit inverse mapping expressible in terms of elliptic integrals.

-The exposure-independent approximations derived by Starkey \& Fossum can thus be interpreted as low-order truncations of the lattice sums defining the wrapped phase density.
-This clarifies why those formulas are asymptotically accurate in the DSERN regime and provides an exposure-invariant target quantity that can be used within subsequent estimation methods.
-This note does not propose a new end-to-end characterization method; rather, it isolates the underlying invariant object and supplies closed-form expressions that may be useful in future investigations.
+The exposure-independent approximations derived by Starkey \& Fossum \cite{Starkey_2016} can thus be interpreted as low-order truncations of the lattice sums defining the wrapped phase density.
+Practically, the $H$-invariance of $\operatorname{VPM}_\varphi$ permits direct comparison of VPM measurements across differing exposure conditions, and the closed-form inversion \eqref{eq:VPM_inv} supplies an exact read-noise estimator bypassing the truncation-selection choice implicit in the original approximations.

+The contribution of this note is infrastructural rather than methodological.
+We do not propose an alternative characterization procedure to that in \cite{Starkey_2016}, but rather isolate the underlying invariant object, name the geometry it lives in, and supply closed-form expressions via Jacobi theta functions and elliptic integrals.
+Such structural clarifications form part of a broader effort aimed at placing image sensor characterization on an explicit mathematical footing.

+\begin{IEEEbiography}[{ }]{Aaron Hendrickson} received the B.S.~degree in Imaging and Photographic Technology from the Rochester Institute of Technology, Rochester, NY, USA, in 2011, and the M.S.~degree in Applied and Computational Mathematics from Johns Hopkins University, Baltimore, MD, USA, in 2020.
+He is currently a research mathematician working for the U.S.~Department of Defense at NAWCAD's DAiTA group.
+His research reframes image sensor characterization as a problem in statistical inference, clarifying the mathematical structure underlying both classical and modern estimation methods. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{David P. Haefner} received his B.S.~in Physics from ETSU in 2004, a Ph.D.~in Optics from the UCF’s CREOL in 2010, a M.S.~in Electrical Engineering, and a M.S.~in Mechanical Engineering from CUA in 2014 and 2015, respectively.
+Since 2010 he has worked at the U.S. Army C5ISR Center.
+His current research spans electro-optic imaging system measurement for performance predictions and new measurement development. \end{IEEEbiography}